hieucannguyen/Containerized-ISS-Tracker-Flask-App/README.md

 ~~~
 ### `/metadata`
 - METHOD: GET
-- Return the ‘metadata’ dict object from ISS data.
+- Return the ‘metadata’ dict object from ISS data including its identification, position reference frame, temporal coverage, and the time system used for timestamping, with start and stop times in UTC format.

 Example output using `$ curl localhost:5000/metadata`:
 ~~~